markjprice/cs13net9/docs/errata/errata.md

 2. Visual Studio Browser Link.
 3. `<body>` tag.
 (Possibly because Browser Link looks for the end of the `</body>` to determine where to inject its script!)

 `MapStaticAssets` compresses files during the build process.
 This is why you must rebuild your project if you add, modify, or remove files from `wwwroot`.
 If you do not rebuild, the compression process does not happen, and there will be a mismatch between the files in `wwwroot` and what is expected by the previously built project.
-In the output window, ASP.NET Core will write warnings about which files are mismatched but it will allow your project to run.
+In the output window, ASP.NET Core will write warnings about which files are mismatched but it will allow your project to run and you will experience unexpected behavior.

 My best guess is that any system attempting to dynamically inject some script or other elements into the compressed file at runtime will cause problems during decompression because it has literally "corrupted" the response stream!
-To fix the issue, you would need to do one of the following:
+To fix the issue, you would need to do one of the following (each has pros and cons so there is no good fix--just choices with trade-offs):
-1. Disable Visual Studio Browser Link and Hot Reload (and anything else that dynamically modifies the response stream).
-(I will show you how to do this below.)
+1. Disable the Visual Studio browser refresh and Hot Reload/Browser Link features (and anything else that dynamically modifies the response stream).
+I show how to do this in the *Visual Studio features that dynamically inject into HTML files* section below.
 2. Not use static HTML files.
-You can map an endpoint and return raw HTML instead as I show in the book.
+You can map an endpoint and return raw HTML instead, as I show in the book and below.
+But this means your HTML files are not compressed.
 3. Switch back to the non-compressed static file process by replacing `MapStaticAssets` with `UseStaticFiles`.
+But this means all your static files are not compressed.

 ## Issue 2: Simulating a "Production" environment cannot find the correct compressed files

 A second issue is related to setting the environment to `Production` instead of `Development`.
 If the reader leaves the environment set to `Production`, then requests for the stylesheet will fail because the reader is still running the "development" project.
 To make sure the paths are matched properly, we need to manually tell the static asset system to use the current environment to find the correct files.

-I am currently working on the .NET 10 edition of this book, and .NET 10 Preview 4 still has this issue with `.html` files.
-Based on the issue (other systems modifying the compressed files), I don't think the issue can be fixed, as its not really a bug with the `MapStaticAssets` feature.
+I am currently working on the .NET 10 edition of this book, and .NET 10 Preview 4 still has this issue with `.html` files because its not really a "bug" with `MapStaticAssets` itself.
+Based on the issue (other systems modifying the compressed files), I don't think the issue can be easily fixed.
 I'm guessing that the team is trying to find a way to allow both compression of HTML files and dynamic injection into them, but it's a tricky problem to fix reliably.
-I suspect they will document the issue as I plan to do in the .NET 10 editions of my books.
+I suspect that for .NET 10 all they can do is document the issue and leave it to developers to decide which trade-off to make.
+So I will do the same in the .NET 10 editions of my books.

 I therefore plan the following changes in my book instructions:

 1. Create the `about.html`, `site.css`, and `categories.jpeg` files (but not `index.html` since it would immediately fail and confuse the reader).
-2. Show how `UseStaticFiles` works with all file types (but highlight that they is not compressed).
+2. Show how `UseStaticFiles` works with all those static file types (but highlight that they are not compressed).
-3. Switch to `MapStaticAssets` and show in **Developer Tools** | **Network** tab how stylesheets and images now use GZ compression.
+3. Switch to `MapStaticAssets` and show in **Developer Tools** | **Network** tab how stylesheets and images continue to work and now use GZ compression.
 4. Show how HTML files like `about.html` fail with the decoding error so readers will understand what to look for in their own projects to detect this issue.
 5. Add some statements to the `MapGet` for `/welcome`, and change the mapped route to just `/` so it becomes the default web page for the website, as shown in the following code:
 ```cs